Anxiety Disorders Diagnosis and Treatment

 Common Symptoms

-- Excessive fear: This symptom is one of the major issues of anxiety disorder.
-Individuals with anxiety disorders may often find themselves fearful about everyday situations.
+- Excessive fear: This symptom is one of the major challenges related to anxiety disorder.
+Individuals with an anxiety disorder may often find themselves fearful about everyday situations.
 In some cases, these individuals also have panic attacks.

 Generalized Anxiety Disorder Symptoms